 Fees and Costs

-Some lenders charge fees for processing or approving an overlap personal loan.
-These costs can reduce the savings you expect from consolidating your debts.
-Be sure to understand all the fees and terms before committing to a loan.
+Some lenders may charge fees for processing or approving an overlap personal loan.
+This can lower any savings you expect from consolidating your debts.
+Understand all of the fees and terms before taking out a loan.

 Higher Interest for Poor Credit